Business Loan Default Liability in Florida

 Cook Islands trusts are effective against private business loan creditors because the Cook Islands does not recognize U.S. judgments.
 The creditor would need to re-litigate the claim under Cook Islands law, meeting a beyond-a-reasonable-doubt standard and a short statute of limitations.

-For SBA debt specifically, offshore planning requires additional analysis.
-The federal government’s collection tools—Treasury offsets and administrative wage garnishment—operate independently of any trust structure because they intercept payments at the source.
+SBA debt raises a separate issue for offshore planning.
+The federal government’s collection tools (Treasury offsets and administrative wage garnishment) operate independently of any trust structure because they intercept payments at the source.
 An offshore trust protects liquid assets held by the trust, but it does not prevent the Treasury from intercepting tax refunds or garnishing wages.
 The trust addresses one collection channel; the federal government’s administrative tools address others.

-The firm establishes Cook Islands trusts during active litigation for business owners who face both private and SBA collection exposure.
+Cook Islands trusts established during active litigation are available for business owners who face both private and SBA collection exposure.
 The Jones clause addresses the specific existing creditor.
-Post-claim planning carries higher risk, but the settlement dynamic still applies: a creditor facing protected assets negotiates differently than one facing exposed wealth.
+Post-claim planning carries higher risk, but the creditor still faces the practical burden of pursuing enforcement in a foreign jurisdiction.
+That burden changes the economics of collection and pushes the case toward settlement.

 When Bankruptcy Makes Sense

-Unlike credit card debt, business loan defaults sometimes justify bankruptcy.
-Chapter 7 can discharge personal liability on a guaranteed business loan, including SBA debt.
+Chapter 7 bankruptcy can discharge personal liability on a guaranteed business loan, including SBA debt.
 Chapter 11 or Chapter 13 may allow restructured repayment.
 Bankruptcy makes sense when the debt load is large, multiple creditors are involved, and exempt-asset repositioning alone cannot solve the problem.
-For a single business loan default where the owner’s assets are mostly exempt under Florida’s asset protection framework, state-law protections are typically the better path.
+For a single business loan default where the owner’s assets are mostly exempt under Florida law, state-law protections are typically the better path.